West Papua Report

 |

-Internationally Mediated Dialogue between Papuans and Indonesian Government
+for Internationally Mediated Dialogue between Papuans and Indonesian

-between Papuans and the Indonesian central government.
-The statement
+Papuans and the Indonesian central government.
+The statement specifically

-commenting on the new position, the leader of the military wing, General
+the new position, the leader of the military wing, General Thadius Jhoni

-Thadius Jhoni Kimema Jopari Magai Yogi, explained that Papuan leader Theys Eluay
+Kimema Jopari Magai Yogi, explained that Papuan leader Theys Eluay had

 special forces (Kopassus), after a "conducive

-such a dialogue.
-If such a dialogue takes place, the most important problem to
+of such a dialogue.
+If such a dialogue takes place, the most important

-discuss is the flawed integration, not special autonomy, development, money or
+problem to discuss is the flawed integration, not special autonomy,

-the Indonesian Government.
-That agreement, which was internationally mediated,
+That agreement, which was internationally mediated, has been incompletely

 |